XTLS/Xray-docs-next/docs/en/config/inbounds/vless.md

 - No `flow` or empty string: Use regular TLS proxy.
 - `xtls-rprx-vision`: Use the new XTLS mode, including inner-handshake random padding.

-Additionally, XTLS currently only supports TCP, mKCP, and DomainSocket as transport methods.
+Additionally, XTLS currently only supports TCP+TLS/Reality.